awsdocs/amazon-eks-user-guide/doc_source/cluster-auth.md

 **This section includes:**

-**[Grant IAM users and roles access to KubernetesAPIs](grant-k8s-access.md)— **Learn how to enable applications or users to authenticate to the Kubernetes API\.
+**[Grant IAM users and roles access to Kubernetes APIs](grant-k8s-access.md)— **Learn how to enable applications or users to authenticate to the Kubernetes API\.
 You can use access entries, the aws\-auth ConfigMap, or an external OIDC provider\.

 **[Connect kubectl to an EKS cluster by creating a kubeconfig file](create-kubeconfig.md) — **Learn how to configure kubectl to communicate with your Amazon EKS cluster\.
 Use the AWS CLI to create a kubeconfig file\.